zhongyin/zhongyin.github.io/README.md

 ## Rust

+- [code](https://github.com/rust-in-action/code) - Source code for the book Rust in Action
 - [libreddit](https://github.com/spikecodes/libreddit) - Private front-end for Reddit
 - [AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - AppFlowy is an open-source alternative to Notion.
 You are in charge of your data and customizations.
 Built with Flutter and Rust.
 - [utoipa](https://github.com/juhaku/utoipa) - Simple, Fast, Code first and Compile time generated OpenAPI documentation for Rust